 Unfortunately, landline phone service to student rooms is not provided.
 If a student wants to connect to a landline telephone service, contact CenturyLink at 608-796-5300 or centurylinkdeals.com/phone-service.html.

 We understand that when your gender identity/expression is not readily reflected when giving a preference for where you would like to live, it is difficult to determine what would be optimal for you.
 Residence Life staff are committed to assisting you to determine how our program can work for you.
-Please contact the Director of Residence Life prior to your contract due date to discuss options.
+Please contact the Office of Residence Life prior to your contract due date to discuss your options at 608.785.8075 or at email@example.com

 This center is a primary campus resource and advocacy office for GLBTQQA students and works closely with other campus offices striving to provide a safe atmosphere and accommodations for transgender students.